Model United Nations Course

 The Model United Nations course will cover a variety of subject matter, from development to environment to international security.
 Students will learn about the UN system, a country’s domestic and foreign policy interests, and multilateral diplomacy.
 They will develop their research, analytic, public speaking, as well as diplomatic skills.

-The course is sanctioned by three university credits.
+The course FSS3295 is sanctioned by six units.
 Through participation in the in-class activities, students will gain understanding and experience of international diplomacy, familiarity with current issues, and confidence in their communication skills.

 To cap off the course, students will participate in the prestigious National Model United Nations conference, held in New York City in the spring.
-During this five-day simulation, delegates get the opportunity not only to meet students from around the world, but to debate in the UN General Assembly itself!
+Due to the COVD19 pandemic, this conference will be held at a distance.
+During this five-day simulation, delegates get the opportunity to meet students from around the world.

 Contact information: fssinternational@uOttawa.ca